OpenACC/openacc-best-practices-guide/02-Porting.markdown

 continue to iterate until either the maximum change in value between two iterations drops below some tolerance level or a maximum number of iterations is reached.
-For the sake of consistent comparison through the document the examples will always iteration 1000 times.
+For the sake of consistent comparison through the document the examples will always iterate 1000 times.
 The main iteration loop for both C/C++ and Fortran appears below.

 ~~~~ {.numberLines}